-- Invest about 10 percent of capital in access improvements, 5 percent in parking, and 5 percent in improvements for non-motorized travel modes.
-This would allow us to manage existing parking resources to increase access to the system and increase transit parking in the region by more than 13,000 spaces by 2040. - Work with Sound Transit and other partners, and focus parking investment in areas without walkable access to frequent service and target collection areas. - In dense urban areas, focus on and encourage non-motorized access improvements.
-Metro would seek to partner with cities to identify and fund non-motorized investments.
+- Invest-about 10 percent of capital in access improvements, 5 percent in parking, and 5 percent in improvements for non-motorized travel modes.
+This would allow us to manage existing parking resources to increase access to the system and increase transit parking in the region by more than 13,000 spaces by 2040. - Working with Sound Transit and other partners, and focus parking investment in areas without that do not have walkable access to frequent service and in target collection areas. - In dense urban areas, focus on and encourage non-motorized access improvements.
+Metro would seek to partnering with cities to identify and fund non-motorized investments.